- Why I Leverage Hypoxic Training

 If you want to prepare yourself for an upcoming hike at altitude, I recommend checking out this podcast with Dr. Rich Berkowitz, a chiropractor from North Carolina who used the same LiveO2 system I have to prepare for a trek to Mount Everest base camp.

-Benefits of Intermittent Hypoxic Training: Wrap-Up
+The Benefits of Intermittent Hypoxic Training: Summary and Final Thoughts

-The results of this mismatch between our genetic code and this modern world that poses very little physical demands on our bodies are skyrocketing rates of chronic disease, out of control death rates due to largely preventable and self-inflicted ailments (e.g., Type 2 diabetes, heart disease and Alzheimer’s) and an overall deterioration of our health.
+The results of this mismatch between our genetic code and this modern world that poses very few physical demands on our bodies are skyrocketing rates of chronic disease, out of control death rates due to largely preventable and self-inflicted ailments (e.g., Type 2 diabetes, heart disease and Alzheimer’s) and an overall deterioration of our health.